What is continuous data protection (CDP)?

 - If not properly architected, a CDP backup server can become a single point of failure -- such as corruption in the delta chain.
 CDP systems benefit from high-availability deployment techniques, but this also adds to the cost and complexity.

-The primary difference between CDP and near-continuous backup is that the two offer differing recovery point objectives (RPOs).
+The primary difference between CDP and near-continuous backup is the recovery point objective (RPO).
 True CDP systems guarantee that all newly created data is backed up.
-These systems, which tend to be designed for the protection of structured data, are more costly and complex than near-continuous backup platforms.
-They are heavily used in financial services and other industries that must guarantee the protection of all data.
+These systems, which tend to be designed for protecting structured data, are more demanding, costly and complex than near-continuous backup platforms.
+They're heavily used in financial services and other industries that must guarantee the protection of all data in real time.

-When most people use the term CDP or continuous data protection, they're usually referring to near-continuous backup platforms.
-Rather than performing instantaneous backups as a true continuous data protection platform does, near-continuous backup platforms perform block-level backups on a scheduled basis.
+When most people use the term continuous data protection, they're usually referring to near-continuous backup platforms.
+Rather than performing instantaneous backups as a true CDP platform does, near-continuous backup platforms perform block-level backups on a scheduled basis.
 The frequency of these scheduled backups varies based on the platform, but most have an RPO in the range of 30 seconds to 15 minutes.

 CDP vs. disk mirroring

 A mirror backup, like any full backup, requires a lot of storage capacity.
-Disk mirroring, also known as RAID 1, fully replicates data to two or more disks, so if one drive fails, the organization can use the redundant mirror copy immediately with no data loss.
-Before the advent of cloud storage, small and medium-sized businesses (SMBs) running only one server and a handful of laptops were less likely to implement CDP due to cost and complexity.
+Disk mirroring, also known as RAID 1, fully replicates data to two or more disks in real time, so if one drive fails, the organization can use the redundant mirror copy immediately with no data loss.
+Before the advent of cloud storage, small and medium-sized businesses running only one server and a handful of laptops were less likely to implement CDP due to its cost and complexity.

 CDP vs. traditional backup

 CDP effectively solves the biggest challenges associated with traditional backups.
 Most notably, CDP eliminates the backup window.
-Whereas traditional backups often backed up data at the file level, CDP is a block-level technology.
-As such, CDP immediately backs up any newly created or modified storage blocks.
+Whereas traditional backups often back up data at the file level, CDP is a block-level technology.
+As such, CDP immediately backs up any newly created or modified storage block data.
 This effectively eliminates the need for a nightly backup window.

 CDP also helps address traditional backup challenges by reducing the RPO.
-A traditional nightly backup occurs once every 24 hours, and any data created since the time of the most recent backup is potentially subject to loss.
-If an organization's nightly backup completes at midnight and there is a major data loss event at noon, then any data created between midnight and noon will be lost.
+A traditional nightly backup occurs once every 24 hours, and any data created since the most recent backup is potentially subject to loss.
+If an organization's nightly backup completes at midnight and there's a major data loss event at noon, then any data created between midnight and noon will be lost.
 In contrast, CDP platforms back up data almost immediately, meaning that an organization should never lose more than a few minutes' worth of data -- or none if the business implements true CDP.